tandeshao/tp/docs/DeveloperGuide.md

 * **Alternative:** Implement individual commands to edit `Memo` and `ContactedDate`.
     * Pros: `Memo` and `ContactedDate` will be separated from the `add` and `edit` command.
 It can only be added/edited by its respective command.
-    * Cons: There will be a lot of code duplication, the new commands to edit `Memo` and `ContactedDate` will be similar to the `edit` command.
+    * Cons: There will be a lot of code duplication - the new commands to edit `Memo` and `ContactedDate` will be similar to the `edit` command.
 We feel that this would violate the DRY principle.

 **Aspect: `Memo` restrictions:**
 * **Current implementation:** The only restriction for `Memo` is the maximum number of characters allowed, 1000 characters.